 My loyal readers know how I feel about police/government cover-ups.
 I hate them.
 And when those said cover-ups involve the disappearance or murder of INNOCENT people, my blood boils.
 Because if you can’t “serve and protect,” then GTFO!

-When I get the chance to write about these type of cases, I jump at it.
+I JUMP AT IT when I get to write about these types of cases.
 Why?
-Because they are absolutely ridiculous.
+Because they are ridiculous.
 This next case is a perfect example of a police cover-up.

-28-year-old Robin Abrams grew up in Orland Park, Illinois.
+Robin Abrams, 28, grew up in Orland Park, Illinois.
 Her family later settled into Beecher.
-She was a beautiful woman inside and out, and the type of person who would do anything for her family and friends.
-She was smart and career-driven.
+She was a beautiful woman and the type of person who would do anything for her family and friends.
+She was intelligent and career-driven.
 By 1987, Robin began showing an interest in law enforcement.

 Around this same time, Robin met Anthony (Tony) Marquez, a Will County sheriff’s auxiliary officer, at the Frankfort McDonald’s where she worked, and they struck up a friendship.
-Marquez encouraged Robin to become a police officer and work for Will County Sheriff’s Ofice (WCSO).
-Robin went to police academy and was hired shortly after by WCSO in January 1988.
+Marquez encouraged Robin to become a police officer and work for the Will County Sheriff’s Office (WCSO).
+Robin went to the police academy and was hired shortly after by WCSO in January 1988.

 It was a move that would prove to be a disastrous decision on Robin’s part.

 This friendship between Marquez and Robin would evolve into a deadly, full-blown relationship, and one Robin would never get out of alive.

 From May 1988 to October 1988, Robin began an affair with Marquez, who was in his 40s.